-Although the cost-effectiveness criterion has been introduced with reference to the negotiation of the price and eligibility for reimbursement of medicinal products to be charged to the NHS since 1997 (CIPE Resolution No. 5 of 30 January 1997), and then subsequently referred to also by CIPE Resolution No. 3 of 1 February 2001, it is only recently that, following the implementation of the new Regulation for the organisation, functioning and organisation of the AIFA staff, definitively adopted with Resolution No. 8 of 8 April 2016, the economic evaluations have had a practical integration in the assessment procedures by AIFA in support of the appraisal by the CTS/CPR committees.
+Although the cost-effectiveness criterion has been introduced with reference to the negotiation of the price and eligibility for reimbursement of medicinal products to be charged to the NHS since 1997 (CIPE Resolution No. 5 of 30 January 1997), and then subsequently referred to also by CIPE Resolution No. 3 of 1 February 2001, it is only after the implementation of the Regulation for the organisation, functioning and organisation of the AIFA staff, definitively adopted with Resolution No. 8 of 8 April 2016, that economic evaluations have had a practical integration in the assessment procedures by AIFA in support of the appraisal by the CTS/CPR committees.

 Organisation of the economic evaluation activity

 The economic evaluation activity in AIFA consists in evaluating the cost-effectiveness and sustainability profile of medicinal products as part of the process of defining the eligibility for reimbursement and the price charged to the NHS.
 The assessment of the economic and financial impact of medicinal products is an essential component of the Health Technology Assessment process (EUnetHTA, 2016), a systematic, multidimensional and multidisciplinary approach used at international level for the assessment of health technologies.